 The battery is designed and produced by VELOKS in Denmark.
 Only new quality cells from Panasonic, LG or Samsung are used.
 For 1.5 kWh and 2.3 kWh 18650 lithium cells are used, and for 3.3 kWh , 4.1 kWh & 5.0 kWh 21700 lithium cells are used.

 The battery is protected by means of a battery management system (BMS).
-The BMS will limit the charge current to 15A and limit the discharge current to 70A to protect the battery.
-Also when charging the battery, the “cells blocks” are automatically balanced when the battery is charged to 100%.
+The BMS will monitor the battery and cell voltage, the battery temperature, the charge & regen current and the discharge current and protect the battery by turning if off if appropriate.
+When charging the battery to 100%, the “cells blocks” are balanced (i.e. have identical voltage)

 The battery box contains the lithium cells, the motor controller and the battery management system.
 The total weight of the battery box is for 1.5 kWh 9 Kg, 2.3 kWh = 12 Kg and for 3.3 kWh = 15 Kg, 4,1 = 18 Kg, and 5.0 kWh = 21,5 Kg